Members of the CHILD Executive Committee meet online with staff

-At the core of the CHILD Cohort Study’s governance and administration structure are a Director, Co-Director and an Executive Committee comprising the site leaders and research theme leaders.
+At the core of CHILD’s governance & administration structure are a Director, Co-Director & an Executive Committee comprising the site leaders & research theme leaders.

 The decisions of the Executive Committee are informed by input from a Scientific Advisory Committee, and its work complemented by that of various Scientific Working Groups and Sub-Committees.